sowcow/blog/content/posts/peeping-tom.md

 they can't be reacted upon other than by the phrase "this is hopeless!".
 Also given that the movie was initilly taken-down by public and how that affected director's career.
-I like to think that the director reselved the honorable place of the initial sequence for them:
+I like to think that the director reserved the honorable place of the initial sequence for them:
-- the standards of public are not different ones of that prosutitute: how much cash is in it?
+- the standards of public are not different from ones of that prosutitute: how much cash is in it?
 - public is incapable to recollect what they have seen and unable to recognize the director like the grimacing lady on the stairs;
 - the trash bin where director throws packaging form the used film is where public opinions belong;